• Home

 Alternative Cake – Ferrero Rocher Cake Tower

-May 23, by Shellie Wilson.
-Leave a Comment
+May 23, 2018 by Shellie Wilson

 This Giant Ferrero rocher cake tower is the perfect alternative to a traditional cake.
-What inspired me to make this tower is that for my Birthday (yes, I am 39) I planned to spend the day chilling with my best friend (who’s birthday is 2 days before mine).
+What inspired me to make this tower is that for my Birthday (yes, I am 39) I planned to spend the day chilling with my best friend (whose birthday is 2 days before mine).
 But my birthday falls on the 23rd of December.
 Which means it’s a crazy time of year.
 And to make it even busier, I had my youngest child on the 22nd of December so he has his Birthday too.

 With this cake, I was able to make it literally months in advance.
 I could easily find the time to make it in November so it was one big project I could get out the way.